 What is the best way to stay sand-free at the beach?

 The best way to stay sand-free is a multi-step system.
-Start with a sand-resistant blanket as your base, use mesh bags that allow sand to fall through, and bring cornstarch or baby powder to easily brush dry sand off your skin before you pack up.
+Start with a sand-resistant blanket as your base, use a dedicated sand-remover glove to brush skin clean before packing up, use mesh bags that allow sand to fall through, and place drinks and food on your cooler lid instead of in the sand.

 We built our entire Beach Blanket line around this problem.
-Our blankets feature a sand-resistant, quick-dry surface, but just as importantly, they have an umbrella slot and stakes to keep your base anchored and secure.
+Our blankets feature a luxuriously soft quick-dry microfiber top surface, a waterproof underside, sand-pocket corner anchors, and an umbrella port to keep your base anchored and secure.
 No more blankets bunching up or flying away in the wind.

 Your Sand-Free Checklist: